genterist/whiteWolf/README.md

   $ cf logs <application-name> --recent
   ```

+### Installing :: WHITE WOLF Cloudant NoSQL database

+JSON files of our tables are as followed:

+(to be added)

 ## Contributing

 Please read [CONTRIBUTING.md]for details on our code of conduct, and the process for submitting pull requests to us.